mpolyak/client-resolvers/README.md

 This implementation uses the [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object, which is not supported by all browsers, with a fallback to [`setPropertyOf`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf).

+# TODO

+- Replace underlying Proxy mechanism in favour of setting and removing field props on `resolvers` object.

 # Example

 ```